 On settling in Edmonton, Alberta, I initially took any work on offer so, being fit after my stint with the army, I was soon working as a labourer in a steel stock yard in the city which supplied drill bits and piping to the various oil-drilling operations to the North.
-Being willing to work and to learn new skills, I was taught how to use oxy-acetylene cutting equipment and how to drill holes in heavy steel plates.
+Being willing to work and to learn new skills, I was taught how to use oxy-acetylene cutting equipment and how to mechanically saw and drill holes in heavy gauge steel plates.

 Shortly afterwards, I was fortunate to be offered a role as a trainee Industrial Cost Accountant within the Owens Corning Group which was engaged at that time in the development of patents for glass fibre insulation.
 Soon, I was working on accounting analysis of chemical formulations as these were produced, batch-by-batch, whereby each costing had to be produced to an accuracy level of 5 decimal points of one cent.
 This degree of accuracy was necessary since it was anticipated that huge volumes would ultimately be manufactured, so precision in costing was vital.
 I enjoyed the rigours of this work, however, the potential for relatively rapid increases in one’s wages were fairly limited, so after another eighteen month period, I sought a new employment.

 I was again fortunate that an acquaintance I met in Edmonton had felt that I had significant potential, so he put my name forward with an organisation which at that time, was the sixth-largest company in the world.
 I was lucky to be hired by them and to receive training in Office and Credit Management procedures, which I readily mastered.
 Within six months, I had achieved a regional management position, having in the interim, turned around a particular store which was their worst performing branch in Canada.
 After my promotion, I was then dispensing credit to industry partners to a level equivalent to around $400 million in today’s terms.
 Just as things looked so promising for us, however, again illness at home, this time within my wife’s family, led to us having to return to Scotland.